kirbyjp/spectral-deconvolution-engine/README.md

   where:
   * $I(x,y)$ represents the final degraded, motion-smeared, and chromatically dispersed image recorded by the digital sensor.
   * $S(x,y)$ denotes the ideal, pristine source scene (the ground truth prior to optical corruption).
-  * $K(x,y)$ is the composite system kernel (Point Spread Function / Line Spread Function) dictated by sensor kinematics, optical geometry, and spatial skewing.
+  * $K(x,y)$ is the composite system kernel (Point Spread Function / Line Spread Function) parameterized by sensor kinematics, optical geometry, and spatial skewing along the motion path.
   * $N(x,y)$ accounts for stochastic sensor noise, including photon shot noise, electronic read noise, and thermal dark current.
   * $*$ denotes the 2D spatial convolution operator.
   * In the discrete digital domain of the camera sensor, this translates to a pixel-grid operation where every individual pixel value in $I$ is a weighted linear superposition of surrounding source pixels distributed across space by $K$.